cloud-gov/federalist.18f.gov/pages/custom-templates.md

 Federalist is designed to be a modular service.
 Some people customize their sites by creating new templates.
 Others use a default template content, editing with GitHub.
 When used this way Federalist acts a no-configuration, production-ready hosting solution for GitHub-based static websites, hosted using cloud.gov tooling, with a custom domain.

+## Build engine resources

+All government websites must meet section 508 accessibility standards.
+18F provides [guidance for building accessible websites](https://pages.18f.gov/accessibility/).

-## Jekyll resources
+### Jekyll resources

 Federalist can generate any Jekyll website, which lets you build custom websites hosted on Federalist.
 For documentation on getting started with Jekyll, see [jekyllrb.com](http://jekyllrb.com/).

 For an example of a Jekyll site optimized for Federalist, see the [federalist-modern-team-template](https://github.com/18F/federalist-modern-team-template).

-All government websites must meet section 508 accessibility standards.
-18F provides [guidance for building accessible websites](https://pages.18f.gov/accessibility/).
+### Hugo resources (experimental)

+Federalist can also generate websites with [Hugo](http://gohugo.io/), the Go-based static site generator.
+See the [Hugo Docs](https://gohugo.io/documentation/) for getting started with Hugo.

 ## Federalist features